codinux-gmbh/quarkus-elasticsearch-logger/README.md

 quarkus.log.elasticsearch.message.fieldname=message

-# in which resolution timestamps should get indexed, millis, micros or nanos
+# at which resolution timestamps should get indexed, millis, micros or nanos
+# see remarks below to enable resolutions higher than milliseconds in Elasticsearch
 quarkus.log.elasticsearch.timestamp.resolution=millis
 quarkus.log.elasticsearch.timestamp.fieldname=@timestamp